MelonKony/millmint/site/factbook/world/vekllei/kalina/madiana.md

 Madianans are good-natured and vibrant people, and celebrate any occasion with music and feasts.
 The republic is famous for its cuisine, fusing the cult of *haute cuisine* with Caribbean flavour, washed down with French wine and champagne or local rum.
 They love to dance the *béguine*, *merengue* or *mazurka*.
 They are also a deeply religious people, comprising mostly Roman Catholics, and host tremendous public celebrations throughout Mardi Gras, culminating in the burning of images of deities on the fourth day.
 In November, All Saints Day is celebrated by lighting candles on every grave on the island.
 They enjoy a variety of music, including the *béguine*, the *mazurka* and, on Ash
 Wednesday, the frenzy of the *diablesses*.

 Most Madianans are mixed-race (Creole), though there are European French, Indian and Chinese communities there too.
 Fort Royal is a busy city, and has good schools and hospitals.
-There is a {{<link/commoil>}} refinery in the capital, but the republic is most famous for its processed food.
+There is a [[oil|Commonwealth Oil]] refinery in the capital, but the republic is most famous for its processed food.
 Although local agriculture is limited to municipal goods, many foods are shipped to Madiana for packaging and processing in its large automatic canning and refining facilities.
 Major exports include feed for livestock, fruit and vegetable tins, premade meals and soups and sugar and salt refining.
-The Energy Chemistry Division of the {{<link/LSRE>}} is headquartered there.
+The Energy Chemistry Division of the [[LSRE]] is headquartered there.

 The island has good transport connections.
 There is a tourist steam train that travels daily to the ruins of Sainte Pierre, as well as modern electric railways that follow the southern coast to the capital.
 Most large towns have their own tram network, and ferries connect the republic to its neighbours.
 There is also an airport outside of Fort Royal, which includes search-and-rescue facilities for the Littoral Service.